 One of the other features that ColorOS 16 promises is Live Photo Collage.
 It necessarily combines three or more live photos to make a beautiful live collage that users can view and share.

-Besides, the firm is also bringing AI light, which uses artificial intelligence to detect and add light to subjects' faces.
-This could work especially well in harsh lighting conditions where the light source in the background may lead to underexposed skin tones and a darker overall image.
+Besides, the brand has added a new feature called AI Portrait Glow, alongside the existing suite of AI features like AI Eraser, Unblur and Reflection remover.
+The feature detects and adds light to subjects' faces.
+This could work especially well in harsh lighting conditions, where the light source in the background may lead to underexposed skin tones and a darker overall image.

 3